 - Framework provides measures and checklists for planning and evaluation

-Sustain knowledge use refers to maintenance of intervention activities to sustain the desired outcomes.
-Resources regarding sustainability of knowledge use:
+SUSTAIN KNOWLEDGE USE refers to maintenance of intervention activities to sustain the desired outcomes.
+Resources to support sustainability of knowledge use:

 - National Health Service (NHS) Sustainability Model and Guide

-- The model is a diagnostic tool used to identify strengths and weaknesses in implementation plans and to predict the likelihood of sustainability
+- A guide used to identify strengths and weaknesses in implementation plans and to predict the likelihood of sustainability for improvement initiatives

 - Dynamic Sustainability Framework